deeppavlov/chatsky/examples/customer_service_bot/README.md

 Customer service bot built on `DFF`.
 Uses telegram as an interface.
 This bot is designed to answer any type of user questions in a limited business domain (book shop).

-* [DeepPavlov Intent Catcher](#) force is used for intent retrieval.
+* [DeepPavlov Intent Catcher](#) is used for intent retrieval.
 * [ChatGPT](https://openai.com/pricing#language-models) is used for context based question answering.

 ### Intent Catcher

 Intent catcher is a DistilBERT-based classifier for user intent classes.
-We use DeepPavlov library for seamless training and inference.
+We use the DeepPavlov library for a seamless training and inference experience.
 Sample code for training the model can be found in `Training_intent_catcher.ipynb`.
 The model is deployed as a separate microservice running at port 4999.

-Service bot interacts with the container via `/respond` endpoint.
+The bot interacts with the container via `/respond` endpoint.
 The API expects a json object with the dialog history passed as an array and labeled 'dialog_contexts'.
 Intents will be extracted from the last utterance.

 ```json